 The Creative Writing program is unique and wide-ranging; we offer classes in many genres, including fiction, poetry, creative non-fiction, graphic forms, screenwriting and TV writing, and lyric songwriting.
-As a BFA student, you will be required to take workshops in at least four genres.
+As a Creative Writing Major student, you will be required to take workshops in at least four genres.
 We believe that this literary cross-training offers a rich and vital range of ways for you to build your skills and expand your sense of what is possible in writing.

 At the core of the BFA degree program is the workshop.
 You'll be enrolled in small classes where you read the work of other student writers and share your own, as well as learning aspects of craft from your instructors and through the reading and viewing of professional work.
-You'll also be expected to provide editorial feedback on your peers' work in keeping with your instructor's guidelines.
-One of the challenges of being a successful writer is to acknowledge that it is a profession and that meeting deadlines is part of the disciplinary practice.
-Working writers regularly meet deadlines and are well-prepared for meetings and classes.
-The professionalism you practice during this course and your program of study will help prepare for a career as a writer.
+You'll be taught to provide feedback to your peers that is prompt, respectful, and meets the same professional standards you can expect to encounter in the writing, editing, and media industries.
 It's an intensive and collaborative experience that builds a strong sense of community and mutual support, and we hope you will thrive in it.